MRI Specialist I-IV Certified, **per diem, Huntington, Long Island**

 NYU Langone Health

 NYU School of Medicine is one of the nation's top-ranked medical schools.
 For 175 years, NYU School of Medicine has trained thousands of physicians and scientists who have helped to shape the course of medical history and enrich the lives of countless people.
 An integral part of NYU Langone Health, the School of Medicine at its core is committed to improving the human condition through medical education, scientific research, and direct patient care.
 For more information, go to med.nyu.edu, and interact with us on Facebook, Twitter and Instagram.

-Position Summary: We have an exciting opportunity to join our team as a PER DIEM MRI Specialist I-IV Certified, based in Huntington, Long Island.
-Saturday availability is a priority.
+Position Summary: We have an exciting opportunity to join our team as a per diem MRI Specialist I-IV Certified, needed for Saturday day shift coverage.